NordGus/rom-stack/README.md

 ## Why ROM Stack?

-I discovered Go via a podcast talking about the [Buffalo](https://gobuffalo.io) Framework, since then I was fascinated with the possibility of shipping all the required data (files, templates, images, assets, etc.) inside a single Go executable.
+I discovered Go via a podcast talking about [Buffalo](https://gobuffalo.io), since then I was fascinated with the possibility of shipping all the required data (files, templates, images, assets, etc.) inside a single Go executable.
 To the point that one of my first experiments was a [tool](https://github.com/NordGus/anguler) to embed an Angular application inside a Go executable.

 It reminded me of the old cartridge based game consoles and their ROMs from my childhood.
 So that's why I decided to call it the ROM Stack, a Tech Stack designed to build ROM-like applications with Go.

 ## Did I forget to include batteries?